-In addition, in financial year 2022 and within the framework of the executive remuneration policy, expenses for the medium-term incentive plan, which will run from 1st January 2022 to 31st December 2024, have accrued in the amount of 262 thousand euros.
+In addition, in financial year 2023 and within the framework of the executive remuneration policy, expenses for the medium-term incentive plan, which will run from 1st January 2022 to 31 December 2024, have accrued in the amount of 290 thousand euros (262 thousand euros in 2022).
+During 2023, payment has also been made for the achievements of the medium-term incentive plan corresponding to the period 2019-2021 in the amount of 59 thousand euros corresponding to 13,3% of achievement, with the remaining 26,6% deferred over the next two years in accordance with the provisions of company's Remuneration Policy.